-Students whose appearance violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
+Students whose appearance violate this policy shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out-of-school suspension if after restorative justice principles have been implemented the student continues to refuse to cooperate.
-Building administrators will make the final decision on dress code violations.
+Any student who repeatedly fails to comply with this policy shall be subject to further discipline, up to and including out-of-school suspension if after restorative justice principles have been implemented the student continues to refuse to cooperate.
+Building administrators will make the final decision on violations of this policy.
 If necessary, parents will be notified and asked to come to school to either pick up their student or bring proper attire.
+Students who fail to comply with the student attire requirements for graduation ceremonies shall not receive their diploma at the graduation ceremony.
+Instead, such students shall receive their diploma after the graduation ceremony has concluded, either in person at a meeting with the superintendent and/or principal, or via mail if the student is unable to attend such meeting.